 In 2008 the GEF joined in supporting the revitalization of Gorongosa by funding the UNDP/GEF “Sustainable Financing of the Protected Area System in Mozambique” project.
 The project aimed to strengthen the overall effectiveness and sustainability of Mozambique’s protected area system through working partnerships between public, private, NGO and community stakeholders.
 The project also included activities that supported conservation and promoted development in surrounding areas such as a reforestation and shade coffee program, which brought tangible benefits to communities around the park.

-The farmers on Mount Gorongosa have the ideal altitude and climate to grow coffee, but it had never been introduced.
+The farmers on Mount Gorongosa have the ideal altitude and climate to grow coffee, but it had never been introduced until recently.
 Shade grown coffee can encourage reforestation and provide a good income for farmers who previously were growing low value crops like corn.
 The civil conflict has heated up again with Mount Gorongosa as the base of the opposition, which has made continuing the project difficult.
 However, because the project staff come from the two sides of the conflict, those aligned with the opposition have continued to care for the tree nurseries at real risk to themselves, as they believe in the importance of their work.
 They also know, like all the people in the area, they will need a means of sustaining themselves when, hopefully soon, this round of conflict is over.

 In August, a GEF delegation visited Gorongosa National Park to see progress of the project and discuss Mozambique’s participation in the GEF’s International Wildlife Trade initiative (also known as the Global Partnership on Wildlife Conservation and Crime Prevention for Sustainable Development or the Global Wildlife Program).